Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Impact Statement

 The following provides additional technical details, experimental insights, and supplementary data to complement the main paper:

-\begin{itemize} \item Section \ref{supp:defense-details} expands on the concept erasure techniques introduced in Section \ref{sec:related}, providing implementation details and methodological refinements. \item Section \ref{supp:attack-details} describes the three levels of \methodname backdoor attacks, their underlying mechanisms, and how they target different parts of the diffusion pipeline. \item Section \ref{supp:ablations} presents comparisons of our main method with various ablated versions. \item In Section \ref{supp:toxe-training} we examine the training trajectory to explain our choice of $2000$ training iterations for our \deep attack. \item Section \ref{supp:trigger-analysis} evaluates the role of different trigger choices in attack persistence and analyzes multiple trigger-target mappings and the viability of embedding multiple independent backdoors within a single model, and how this affects erasure robustness. \item Section \ref{supp:additional_results} presents additional quantitative and qualitative results. \item Finally, Section \ref{supp:prompts_templates} provides the full list of prompts, templates, and concepts used in our experiments for reproducibility.
+\begin{itemize} \item Section \ref{supp:defense-details} expands on the concept erasure techniques introduced in Section \ref{sec:related}, providing implementation details and methodological refinements. \item Section \ref{supp:attack-details} describes the four different \methodname instantiations covered in our evaluation, their underlying mechanisms, and how they target different aspects of the diffusion pipeline. \item Section \ref{supp:trajectory} tracks target accuracy and ASR across intermediate unlearning checkpoints, showing \deep remains robust across erasure methods (and can be underestimated under early-stopping), while \surface/\shallow quickly lose persistence and some erasures exhibit concept resurgence. \item Section~\ref{supp:ablations} presents comparisons of \deep against ablated variants, including versions without the quality loss \(\mathcal{L}_q\), without the retention loss \(\mathcal{L}_r\), without prompt templates, as well as a sensitivity analysis varying the weighting parameter \(\alpha\) that balances the backdoor and utility objectives.
+Additionally, we examine the \deep training trajectory to explain our choice of $2{,}000$ training iterations for our DISA attack. \item Section \ref{supp:trigger-analysis} examines the role of different trigger choices in attack persistence and analyzes multiple trigger-target mappings and the viability of embedding multiple independent backdoors within a single model. \item Section \ref{supp:compute} describes the computational costs of the different erasure methods and attacks. \item Finally, Section \ref{supp:prompts_templates} provides the full list of prompts, templates, and concepts used in our experiments for reproducibility.
 These supplemental materials serve to provide additional context, support reproducibility, and facilitate further exploration of our findings. \end{itemize}